Giadissima/SortImages/README.md

 ## Contributing

 Contributions are welcome!
-Add everything you want 😉
+Add everything you want 😉.

+See how to contribute in [CONTRIBUTE.md](CONTRIBUTE.md) file

 ## License